 Just in case you are wondering today is June 27th, not May 27th.
 May 27th was the 75th anniversary of the Golden Gate Bridge.
-But I was on my [yet to be blogged about] 10-day Southwest road trip and didn’t have my act together, I didn’t get to do the post I wanted to to acknowledge the anniversary.
+But I was on my [yet to be blogged about] 10-day Southwest road trip and didn’t have my act together, I didn’t get to do the post I wanted to acknowledge the anniversary.

 I did just want to mention two things.
 First, I have never walked across the bridge.
-With the length of time I have lived in the Bay Area, that is insane.
+With the length of time, I have lived in the Bay Area, that is insane.
 But true.
 It is something I need to remedy and I think this anniversary year is just as good as any to get that done!

 Secondly, I wanted to mention that my own grandfather worked on the Golden Gate.
-He was an iron worker who worked on just about all the bridges in the Bay Area…except the Oakland Bay Bridge which is why I always joked with him about the fact that if he had worked on it, then maybe a big chunk wouldn’t have fallen out of it during the Loma Prieta earthquake!
+He was an ironworker who worked on just about all the bridges in the Bay Area…except the Oakland Bay Bridge which is why I always joked with him about the fact that if he had worked on it, then maybe a big chunk wouldn’t have fallen out of it during the Loma Prieta earthquake!

-I am not sure how I stumbled onto Tanya Madoff designs, but I did and I signed up for her button club because I thought they were cute.
+I am not sure how I stumbled onto Tanya Madoff’s designs, but I did and I signed up for her button club because I thought they were cute.
 Each month I get an adorable card in the mail containing a new button and a story about the design or guest artist.
 They really are fun.

 What about owning an actual piece of the bridge?
 I am a big fan of a green lifestyle and reusing or recycling is a smart path to take, so the idea that pieces of the bridge can get re-purposed into furniture and accessories is awesome!
 There are limited quantities of these items from Golden Gate Bridge Furniture Co. and I am keen on this lamp:

 There have been a ton of films that have been made in San Francisco and there are some stunning movie posters out there with scenes from the city.
-I particularly like this retro style poster from Vertigo.
+I particularly like this retro-style poster from Vertigo.

 And about the movies…the Presidio Trust and the Walt Disney Family Museum are putting on a series of outdoor screenings all summer long, with every movie being one that features the bridge.
-There are a lot of spots in San Francisco that do outdoors screenings but none at the foot of the bridge!
+There are a lot of spots in San Francisco that do outdoor screenings but none at the foot of the bridge!

 There’s an app for that!
-Spotted from a post on Fodor’s, the folks of Go Golden Gate Bridge have created a fabulous app chalk full of history, activities and events related to the bridge.
-The app is beautifully designed, just like it’s subject matter!
+Spotted from a post on Fodor’s, the folks of Go Golden Gate Bridge have created a fabulous app chalk full of history, activities, and events related to the bridge.
+The app is beautifully designed, just like its subject matter!

 Lastly, I absolutely love the photos that Kyle Hepp shared in her post when she visited the city.
 I have them bookmarked and go back and look at them as one day when I do walk that bridge I hope to capture photos that are half as good!

 How about you?
 Have you been on the Golden Gate Bridge?
 What was your experience?